Why is Vitamin D so important?

 Vitamin D is important for various functions in our body, in particular:

-Heart Health: Studies have shown that people with lower levels of Vitamin D have a higher risk of cardiovascular disease.
-This is thought to be because Vitamin D reduces the tendency for calcium to accumulate in the soft tissue, and it reduces LDL cholesterol which leads to a better control of inflammation.
+Studies have shown that people with lower levels of Vitamin D have a higher risk of cardiovascular disease.
+This is thought to be because Vitamin D reduces the tendency for Calcium to accumulate in the soft tissue, and it reduces LDL cholesterol which improves control of inflammation.

 What should I look for in a Vitamin D supplement?

-Look for a Vitamin D which is D3 as this is the best form, and ideally a vegan Vitamin D. Vitamin D is a fat-soluble vitamin so it is best to take it alongside a meal.
+Look for a Vitamin D which is D3 - not D2 - as D3 this is the best form, and look for a vegan Vitamin D3.
+Vitamin D is a fat-soluble vitamin so it is best to your Vitamin D3 supplement alongside a meal.